mandeep-75/coc_bot_personal/README.md

+# CoC Bot Personal

+A fully automated Clash of Clans bot that handles everything efficiently, including army training, spell management, and attacking.
+It is optimized to perform 10–15 attacks per hour during a training boost, with a 90% success rate.
+Attack failures usually occur only against higher-level Town Halls.

-# coc_bot_personal
+# Features

-fully automated and working currently on 20 Mar 2025 handel everything correctly. recommended traning potions. can preform 10 to 15 attacks in 1hr of traning boost.90% attacks is successful.attack only fail due to th being higher than you.
+Fully automated: Manages training, army deployment, and attacks.

+Optimized for Training Potions: Maximizes attacks during boost time.

+High success rate: 90% of attacks secure at least one star.

+Screen centering: The script automatically aligns the game screen for accurate execution.

-# Army composition
+# Army Composition

-(best for 50% or i say one starts) super minions 25 rage spells 5 freeze spell 1
+This setup is best for achieving 50% destruction or securing one star:

+Super Minions × 25

+Rage Spells × 5

+Freeze Spell × 1

-# caution
+# ⚠️ Caution

-*it may not work on your device due to i am using cv2 for image detection that does not work well on different screen sizes or if button and ui scaled.
+Device Compatibility: The bot relies on cv2 (OpenCV) for image detection, which may not work correctly on different screen sizes or if UI scaling is changed.

-*army's deployment is based on predefined cordinates of screen so it need to be updated if want to use other devices.
+Predefined Deployment: Army deployment is based on specific screen coordinates.
+You may need to update them to use this bot on other devices.

-*initial setup
-(open game just dont click any thing and run the script on connected device ) *on mobile you have to enable usb debugging and devloper options and adb working on device.
+Initial Setup

+# 1️⃣ Prerequisites

+USB Debugging & Developer Options: Enable these on your mobile device.

+ADB (Android Debug Bridge): Ensure ADB is installed and working on your system.

+# 2️⃣ How to Run

+1. Open Clash of Clans but do not interact with the game.

+2. Connect your device via USB.

+3. Run the script on your computer.

-+script will automatically center screen.
+4. The bot will automatically center the screen and start working.